uree/colourcat4000/README.md

 This code extracts highlights from your pdfs and posts them to elasticsearch.
 It is tailored to cyborgs who like to code their highlights by colour.

+Works with python 2.7.
+Might work with newer versions too.

 ## What else?

 It watches a folder for changes and keeps the elasticsearch index up to date.